-where the error terms $\epsilon^N_{ij}$ are shown to have the first moment uniformly bounded by $K\sqrt{\log(N)/N^3}$ with $K$ being some positive constant depending only on $\lambda,p$ and $r_+$.
+where the constant $K>0$ depends on $\lambda,p$ and $r_+$.
+This means that all entries of the matrix $\Sigma^{(1)}$ are uniformly close to those of the matrix $c_1A^N+c_2N^{-1}1_N1_N^{\top}$ (with high probability), where $1_N$ is the $N$-dimensional vector full of ones so that $1_N1_N^{\top}$ is the $N$-by-$N$ matrix full of ones.
 The term $c_2N^{-1}$ can be interpreted as a bias term present in all the entries of the matrix $\Sigma^{(1)}$.
-It is worth mentioning that the sign of this bias term $c_2N^{-1}$ is the same as the sign of the $r_+-r_-$.
+We note that the sign of this bias term is the same as the sign of $r_+-r_-$.
 In particular, the bias is $0$ if and only if the communities are balanced, i.e. $r_+=r_-=1/2.$